r23/MyOOS/wordpress/wp-content/plugins/wp-w3all-phpbb-integration/readme.txt

 3. WP w3all auto embed phpBB into your WordPress template

 == Changelog ==

+= 2.4.9 =
+*Release Date - 10 Jan, 2022*

+* Fix: remove 'all db fields' when phpBB user's insertion, reducing to the minimum insertion query (only phpBB 3.3>)
+* Fix: hooks execution flow all around, removing and executing only when needed
+* Update: page-forum.php to fix the easy preloader, adding the text above as default, that will display the domain name automatically.
+To update if you want, rebuild page-forum on plugin admin or substitute the one into your active template folder (page-forum(orWhatEverYouNamedIt).php, with the new page-forum.php you find into the plugin '/addons' folder, renaming it as needed
+* Fix: definitively page-forum to resolve the loop problem when UID 2 login in phpBB and into page-forum get loop (because users uid1 in wp and uid2 in phpBB are not linked)
+* Fix: some admin configuration hint and order fields
+* Minor fixes
+* Read: short 2.4.9 logs, preloader and more hints here: https://www.axew3.com/w3/forums/viewtopic.php?f=2&t=1677

 = 2.4.8 =
 *Release Date - 7 Jan, 2022*